How to Start a Kitchen Garden in India

 3. What to Grow?

-If you are a novice grower, then you should start with easy-to-grow vegetables like mint, basil, spinach, pepper, eggplants, beans, cucumbers, radishes, coriander, basil, mint, and spinach.
+If you are a beginner, then you should start with easy-to-grow vegetables like mint, basil, spinach, pepper, eggplants, and beans.
+Cucumbers, radishes, and coriander are also nice and easy options.

-Once you have mastered growing these veggies, then you can switch to veggies like potato, capsicum, carrot, cauliflowers, onions, cabbage, bitter melon, and, garlic.
+Once you have mastered growing these veggies, then you can start with potato, capsicum, carrot, cauliflowers, onions, cabbage, bitter melon, and garlic.

 4. Start Seeds in Trays